oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 The following changes were made to JADN type options:

 - New options:
-  - `minExclusive, maxExclusive`: used to specify number ranges that don't include the stated minimum or maximum values
+  - `minExclusive`, `maxExclusive`, `minInclusive`, `maxInclusive`: used to specify allowable value ranges for instances of types
-  - `minLength, maxLength`: a distinct option from `minv, maxv`; with this new option strings can have both `minInclusive` and `minLength`
+  - `minLength, maxLength`: used to specify the allowable size range for a binary or string type and to specify the number of items in a collection type
   - `sequence`: enables specifying that `Map, MapOf, Record` types have a required field order
   - `combine`: provides greater flexibility for `Choice` types with `oneOf, anyOf, allOf, not` sub-options
-  - `abstract, extends, restricts, final`: options related to defining and controlling types using inheritance
+  - `abstract`, `extends`, `restricts`, `final`: options related to defining and controlling types using inheritance
 - Replaced options:
+  - `minc, maxc`: these options have been renamed to `minOccurs, maxOccurs`
-  - `minv, maxv`: these options have been renamed to `minInclusive, maxInclusive`
+  - `minv`, `maxv`: these options have been renamed to `minInclusive, maxInclusive`
-  - `minf, maxf`: these floating-point specific options have been replaced by `minInclusive, maxInclusive`
+  - `minf`, `maxf`: these floating-point specific options have been replaced by `minInclusive, maxInclusive`
 - Removed options:
   - `extend`, `dir`